tailwindlabs/prettier-plugin-tailwindcss/README.md

 To work around this, we've bundled `prettier-plugin-svelte` directly into `prettier-plugin-tailwindcss`, so if you'd like to use this plugin with Svelte, just uninstall `prettier-plugin-svelte` and everything should work as expected.

+We've also bundled in [prettier-plugin-astro](https://github.com/withastro/prettier-plugin-astro) as of `v0.1.14`, so just uninstall `prettier-plugin-astro` and everything should work as expected

 If you discover any other incompatibilities, please share them in [this issue](https://github.com/tailwindlabs/prettier-plugin-tailwindcss/issues/31) and hopefully we can figure out a way to make it work.